BountyHunter1999/video_to_mp3/README.md

 - when we apply the yaml files here will interface with the k8s api, which is the API for our k8s cluster(to interface with our k8s cluster)
 - these files are going to interface with that API to provide services and resources(configmap and its secrets)
 - to do that all we need to do is `kubectl apply -f ./` from the manifest directory to apply all the files in the manifest directory

+## to make sure mp3converter.com gets routed to localhost

+- make sure minikube is running
+- `sudo nano /etc/hosts`
+- map the loop back address `127.0.0.1` (local host also resolves to this) to mp3converter.com
+        - `127.0.0.1       mp3converter.com`
+- so now whenever we enter mp3converter.com into our browser or send request to this host it's going to resolve to local host
+- `minikube addons list` and enable ingress addon
+        - `minikube addons enable ingress`
+- whenever we want to run this microservice architecture we're going to run `minikube tunnel` command

+## important commands

+- to scale down `kubectl scale deployment --replicas=0 gateway`